oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 * `db_system_options` - (Optional)
 	* `storage_management` - (Optional) The storage option used in DB system.
 ASM - Automatic storage management LVM - Logical Volume management
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-* `disk_redundancy` - (Optional) The type of redundancy configured for the DB system.
+* `disk_redundancy` - (Applicable when source=DATABASE | DB_BACKUP | NONE) The type of redundancy configured for the DB system.
 Normal is 2-way redundancy, recommended for test and development systems.
 High is 3-way redundancy, recommended for production systems.
 * `display_name` - (Optional) The user-friendly name for the DB system.
 The name does not have to be unique.
 * `domain` - (Optional) A domain name used for the DB system.
 If the Oracle-provided Internet and VCN Resolver is enabled for the specified subnet, the domain name for the subnet is used (do not provide one).
 Otherwise, provide a valid DNS domain name.
 Hyphens (-) are not permitted.
 * `fault_domains` - (Optional) A Fault Domain is a grouping of hardware and infrastructure within an availability domain.
 Fault Domains let you distribute your instances so that they are not on the same physical hardware within a single availability domain.
 A hardware failure or maintenance that affects one Fault Domain does not affect DB systems in other Fault Domains.